• Overview

 Tenant ID The name of the tenant.
 Yes tenant_id

-HCL DevOps Plan Configuration Properties
+DevOps Plan Configuration Properties

 Name Type Description Required Property Name

-Personal Access Token Secure Personal Access Token to authenticate with an application in HCL DevOps Plan.
+Personal Access Token Secure Personal Access Token to authenticate with an application in DevOps Plan.
 Yes pat

 Import issues or work items from a specified number of months String Issues or work items are imported for the specified number of months when the plug-in runs for the first time.
 No since